qzhou1607-zz/sonarwhal-external-rule-demo/README.md

 ## Why is this important?

-To make sure that the correct copy right text is used at the footer of the pages.
+To make sure that the correct copyright text is used at the footer of the pages.

 ## What does the rule check?

 * A footer should be present in the website.
-* The footer should contain my copy right text `The Volcano Coffee Company 2017`.
+* The footer should contain my copyright text `(c) sonarwhal`.

 ### Examples that **trigger** the rule